Facing Criticism in a World that Loves to Criticize

 Criticism happens.
-Occasionally it can be a positive or constructive tool in our lives; but more often than not, it ends up leading to hurt feelings and defensive emotions.
+Sometimes it can be a positive or constructive tool in our lives; but more often than not, it ends up leading to hurt feelings and offense.
 In school, our teachers critique the homework we submit.
 In the workplace, our boss is criticizing our job performance.
 At home, our friends and family critique the choices we make in life.
 Facing criticism is simply a part of life, and we must learn to handle it with grace and understanding.

 So how should a Christian handle criticism?
 When criticism hurts us, it is important that we don’t give in to the temptation to retaliate.
 (Luke 6:28-31)